kodekommando/get-rev-r/README.md

 # How to use $(Rev:r) in VSTS build definition?
 How to get rev-r

-Create a powershell task and add the code in get-rev-r.yaml
+Create a powershell task and add the code in [link text](get-rev-r.yaml)